StrangeBeeCorp/docs/docs/thehive/installation/docker.md

 # :material-docker: Running TheHive with Docker

 TheHive fully supports Docker, allowing users to quickly deploy and manage their instance of the platform using Docker containers.

-This guide will walk you through setting up TheHive using Docker.
+We provides and maintain several setup profiles for TheHive and Cortex available on GitHub.
+This guide will walk you through choose the right profile and setting up TheHive using Docker.

 ---